gregology/gregology.github.io/_posts/2017-09-29-border-bounce-part-1-sailing-sv-catsaway-ep-13.md

 A couple of days later, we left Henderson Bay for Oswego.
 We checked into U.S. Customs on Saturday afternoon and were told that we had to call the Syracuse office for our cruising permit on Monday morning.
 We got ready to unstep the mast by taking down the sails and boom, and loosening our baby stays.
 Then we decided to explore Oswego!

 Oswego is a beautiful little city, overlooking Lake Ontario.
 It hosts lovely architecture, parks and a picturesque downtown.
-Known as the Port City of New York, it has mottos such as, “Where the Water Never Ends” and “Cool by Nature”.
+Known as the Port City of New York, it has mottos such as, "Where the Water Never Ends" and "Cool by Nature".
 We biked around visiting coffee shops, the canal, and Fort Ontario.

 We were also lucky enough to meet up with a Facebook friend.
 Jillian and her family were so generous to us - they treated us to dinner and even lent us their car to go grocery shopping!
 We were overwhelmed by their kindness.
-If this is what we can expect from the cruising community going forward, we’re in excellent hands. :)
+If this is what we can expect from the cruising community going forward, we're in excellent hands. :)

 Bright and early on Monday morning, we docked the boat by the crane to unstep the mast.
 It was at that moment that the Customs and Border Protection (CBP) Officers came to inspect our boat.
 Though nothing was wrong with our boat, it seems that they wanted Greg to have a very specific visa (instead of a Nexus card and an I-94), before granting us our cruising permit.
 In order to obtain the visa, we had to head back to Ottawa to apply at the American Embassy - back to Canada we went!